hitchyjs/plugin-auth/docs-source/guides/quickstart.md

 # Authorization
 Plugin-auth provides [Policies](../api/policy) and [PolicyGenerators](../api/service/policy-generator.md) for a quick setup.

-To configure those you can utilize the config utility.
+To configure those you can utilize hitchys config utility.

 Create a file ``config/auth.js``: